Breeze/breeze.js.samples/node/tempHire/readme.md

 #TempHire Sequelize
-The "TempHire Sequelize" sample app is a single page application (SPA) built with Breeze, Durandal, Node, Express, Sequelize and MySql.
+The "TempHire Sequelize" sample app is a single page application (SPA) built with Breeze, Angular, Node, Express, Sequelize and MySql.
 Instructions to install and run follow.

 ## Prerequisites
 * Node.js >=0.10